Primary Focus & Experience

 - Obtained entitlements for 165,000 sf. mixed-use development in Pioneer Square, including historic district approval for demolition of existing structure and design approval for a 115’ tall, office building that integrated an adjacent historic, contributing structure.
 Defended entitlements on appeal; matter settled on favorable terms.

-- Navigated the Landmark Preservation Board process, including obtaining Certificates of Approval for adaptive reuse of landmark buildings, denials of landmark designation applications submitted by third-party nominees and securing transfer of development rights (TDR).
+- Navigated the Landmark Preservation Board process, including obtaining Certificates of Approval for adaptive reuse of landmark buildings, denials of landmark nominations submitted by third-party nominees and securing transfer of development rights (TDR).

 - Obtained entitlements for 321-unit residential project in the International District, including historic district approval for demolition of existing buildings and design approval.

-- Secured multiple Comprehensive Plan amendments and site-specific rezones to increase density and height throughout the Puget Sound, including Seattle, Bellevue and Lynnwood.
+- Secured Comprehensive Plan amendments and site-specific rezones throughout the Puget Sound, including Seattle, Bellevue and Lynnwood.

-- Obtained City of Seattle code amendment to allow University District landowner to qualify as a “sending” site for purposes of selling TDR for a potential landmark building.
+- Obtained Seattle code amendment to allow University District landowner to qualify property as a “sending” site for purposes of selling TDR for a potential landmark building.

-- Secured City of Medina code amendment to allow private school to develop a gym and theatre.
+- Secured Medina code amendment to allow private school to develop a gym and theatre.

 Recognition & Community Involvement

-- NAIOP Commercial Real Estate Association, Governmental Affairs Committee Chair, 2018-present
+- NAIOP Commercial Real Estate Association, Governmental Affairs Committee Co-Chair, 2018-present

 - Urban Land Institute, Young Leaders Group Board member, 2014-2018